 The St Helen’s Heritage Project was launched to enable local people and visitors to learn about the heritage of the Church, and its connections with Ashby-de-la-Zouch.
 A Heritage Lottery Fund grant of £604,800, funding from the Leicester Diocese and from other sources has allowed us to build a Community Heritage Centre containing interpretation and displays, provide new interpretation in the church and a heritage activity programme to bring our heritage stories to visitors.

-This Spring, St Helen’s Church has been awarded a grant of £21,000 from the Government’s £1.57 billion Culture Recovery Fund to help the organisation recover and re-open its heritage activities in a Covid safe way.
+In Spring 2021, St Helen’s Church was awarded a grant of £21,000 from the Government’s £1.57 billion Culture Recovery Fund to help the organisation recover and re-open its heritage activities in a Covid safe way.

-Online heritage activities have continued through the pandemic.
-Plans are being made to restart actual events in a safe way.
+Online heritage activities continued through the pandemic.
+Actual events are re-starting in a covid safe way.
 The grant will boost these plans in significant ways, including the following:

 Additional staff time to prepare both buildings to be used safely